The God Look-Alike Contest (1991-1992)

 • The God Look-Alike Contest (1991-1992)

-Black & white photographs, colour photographs, colour photocopy, ink on paper drawing and page from the Loot newspaper; each in artist’s frame, in
+13 framed works, of various dimensions and media; Black & white photographs, colour photographs, colour photocopy, ink on paper drawing and page from the Loot newspaper.

 External dimensions of each: 22.1/2 x 17.1/2in.
 (57 x 44.5cm.).

-The God Look-Alike Contest can be seen as an early analogue precursor to the digital social media that proliferated at the start of the 21st C. Chodzko repeatedly circulated his request via a classified advertisements paper, Loot, at a time when this form of print communication was slowly disappearing whilst the ownership of home computers and access to the internet was beginning to become more widespread.
-Loot had become popular during a time of economic recession and high unemployment as a method of ‘making ends meet’: finding work, somewhere to live, someone to love or buying cheap second-hand goods direct from the previous owner.
-It was this process of exchange that also was Loot’s hidden and inadvertent attraction; it evolved a social network, catalysing dialogue and agreements between apparently random others; travelling to a home in another part of a city to collect a kettle bought from a stranger who you’d had a quick chat on the ‘phone to beforehand.
-It felt illicit, cutting out the big retail companies, recycling commodities, getting a bargain even if it was being discarded by someone else.
+The God Look-Alike Contest can be seen as an early analogue precursor to the digital social media that proliferated at the start of the 21st C. Chodzko repeatedly circulated his request via a classified advertisements paper, Loot, at a time when this form of print communication was slowly disappearing, whilst the ownership of home computers and access to the internet was beginning to become more widespread.
+Loot had become popular during a time of economic recession and high unemployment as a method of ‘making ends meet’: finding work, somewhere to live, someone to love or simply a site to buying cheap second-hand goods direct from the previous owner.
+It was this process of exchange that also was Loot’s hidden and inadvertent attraction.
+It evolved a social network, catalysing dialogue and agreements between apparently random others; travelling to a home in another part of a city to collect a kettle bought from a stranger who you’d had a quick chat on the ‘phone to beforehand.
+Using it felt resistant to big consumer capitalism, cutting out the big retail companies, recycling commodities, getting a bargain discarded by another.

 A second ‘international’ version of this work was made in 1996: The International God Look-Alike Contest.